abrensch/brouter/misc/readmes/kitkat_survival_readme.txt

-Surviving with Android 4.4 (KitKat) using BRouter 1.0.1
+Surviving with Android 4.4 (KitKat) or 5.0 (Lollipop) using latest BRouter
 =======================================================

-BRouter 1.0.1 adds some basic support to reclaim your external SD card on KitKat.
+BRouter has some basic support to reclaim your external SD card.

+Brouter must be installed on internal drive ("SD card"), but maps could be moved to external SD card.

 What's new is a configuration file located at: